junaidkhen/Book-Writing-Physical-AI-Humanoid-Robotics/docs/module-3/week-09-mapping.md

 The resulting map serves multiple purposes: it enables the robot to navigate back to the entrance, provides information about the building layout for human operators, and supports path planning for continued exploration.
 The map also serves as a foundation for future visits to the same environment.

 :::tip Practical Application
-See [Example 9: Mapping Concepts](../../code/module-3/example-09) for hands-on implementation of basic mapping concepts.
+Example 9: Mapping Concepts (coming soon) provides hands-on implementation of basic mapping concepts.
 :::

 ## Challenges and Considerations